Expressing and Storing Breast Milkby Laura Driver

 How do I express breast milk?

-You may find it easier to express in the morning when your breasts can sometimes feel fuller.
+You may find it easier to express in the morning when your breasts are fuller.

 [Read more: The Growing Popularity of Colostrum Harvesting]